cloro

 Tier 4: DIY frameworks

 These are libraries you’d use to build a ChatGPT scraper.
-Best fit for teams with strong engineering capacity, low absolute volume, or strategic reasons to keep the stack in-house.
+Best fit for teams with strong engineering capacity, low volume, or strategic reasons to keep the stack in-house.

 8. Playwright — the open-source default